tsolakisgeo/DHAW2023/_syllabus/13-augmented_reality.md

 ---

 ## Assignments due:
 - Repeat the process we followed in class to create a 3D model of an archaeological object with Blender.
+Upload your file on GitHub in the directory `<username>/CLCV22123/13`.
+Put a link to your file on Canvas.

 ### Response Paper
 - TBD